d1sc0/hellostu.xyz/README.md

 - update twitter and open graph in seo component to use postImage - done
 - add in some analytics - panelbear? - done
 - look at react leaflet and play with maps again - done
+- updated actions with environment and secrets - done